Kaha Native Plant Garden

 - Participants under the age of 18, attending without their parent or legal guardian must bring the signed waiver.

-Feel free to call or e-mail me if you have any additional questions.
-I look forward to working with you.
+Feel free to call or e-mail if you have any additional questions.
+We look forward to working with you.

 - Environmental Education